UltimateHackingKeyboard/firmware/doc-dev/reference-manual.md

     - `{S|C|A|G}` - Shift Control Alt Gui.
 (Windows, Super, and Gui are the same thing.)
     - `[L|R]` - Left Right (which hand side modifier should be used) E.g. `holdKey RA-c` (right alt + c).
     - `{s|i|o}` - modifiers (ctrl, alt, shift, gui) exist in three composition modes within UHK - sticky, input, output:
       - **sticky modifiers** are modifiers of composite shortcuts.
 These are applied only until the next (physical) key press.
 In certain contexts, they will take effect even after their activation key is released (e.g., to support alt + tab on non-base layers, you can do `holdKey sLA-tab`).
       - **input modifiers** are queried by `ifMod` conditions, and can be suppressed by `suppressMods`.
 E.g. `holdKey iLS`.
       - **output modifiers** are ignored by `ifMod` conditions, and are not suppressed by `suppressMods`.

       By default:
       - modifiers of normal non-macro scancode actions are treated as **sticky** when accompanied by a scancode.
       - normal non-macro modifiers (not accompanied by a scancode) are treated as **input** by default.
       - macro modifiers are treated as **output**.
     - `{p|r|h|t}` - press release hold tap - by default corresponds to the command used to invoke the sequence, but can be overridden for any.
     - windows, super, gui - all these are different names for the same key.
 For the sake of consistency, we choose `gui`.

-### Control flow, macro execution (aka "functions"):
+### Control flow, macro execution (aka "functions")

 - `goTo ADDRESS` will go to action index int.
 Actions are indexed from zero.
 See `ADDRESS`
 - `repeatFor <variable name> ADDRESS` - abbreviation to simplify cycles.
 Will decrement the supplemented variable and perform `goTo` to `adr` if the value is still greater than zero.
 Intended use case - place after command which is to be repeated with the variable containing the number of repeats and address `($currentAddress-1)` (or similar).